-Below, this August, our Friends group staged a rummage rally at the site, enhancing public awareness and enlisting dozens of new park supporters.
+Below, in August 2016, our Friends group staged our first rummage rally at the site, enhancing public awareness and enlisting dozens of new park supporters.
 Photos by Erin Williams, courtesy of Jeremy Ritz-Totten.
 Bottom, on a V.I.P. occasion, visiting U.S. Congressman Joseph Crowley is welcomed by City Council Majority Leader Jimmy Van Bramer, Assemblywoman Marge Markey, and generations of park hopefuls.
 Photo by Matt Wallace.

 by the Sunnyside Gardens Preservation Alliance